Seahawks host Rams in key NFC West matchup - WTOP News

 Rams player to watch

 WR Puka Nacua returned against the Vikings after missing five games because of a knee injury and had seven receptions and 106 yards.
-A healthy one-two punch of Nacua and Cooper Kupp helped the Rams offense have its highest-scoring game of the season, putting Los Angeles in the mix for the NFC West.
+The one-two punch of Nacua and Cooper Kupp helped the Rams offense have its highest-scoring game of the season, putting Los Angeles back in the mix for the NFC West.
+However, Nacua left practice Thursday after aggravating the ailment, putting his availability to play in question.

 Seahawks player to watch